 No age group is spared, and both children and adolescents are particularly concerned by the threat posed by a sedentary lifestyle.

-According to a study by the World Health Organisation (WHO), more than 80% of the world's schoolchildren do not get the hour of daily physical activity recommended by health professionals.
-France is at the bottom of the league table, barely scraping into 119th place out of the 146 countries studied.
-It's up to us to change things!
+According to a study by the World Health Organisation (WHO), more than 80% of schoolchildren worldwide do not get the recommended daily amount of physical activity recommended by health professionals.
+France is at the bottom of the ranking, struggling to reach 119th place out of the 146 countries studied.
+It is up to us to change things!

 From a very young age, we need to combine physical activity with the fight against a sedentary lifestyle.